Gabriel-xyz/SKALE-Physics/notes.md

 should world bounds be part of this physics library or handled somewhere else in the game

+bouncing

+force transfer to body you pushed into

+mass

 figure out how sleeping works and if we need it

 i noticed a lot of optimizations i can make it rbush.js